BakkerGames/GRIF/DETAILS.md

 Many Interactive Fiction games are written in English, but players with other native languages may wish to play games too.
 For this reason, everything possible has been done to allow the GRIF game text to be easily changed.

 It is possible to have different versions of game data files for different languages.
 Make separate files for all the descriptions, messages, and vocabulary for each desired language.
-This is one reason the data files are in simple text (JSON) format, so they can be easily modified.
+This is one reason the data files are in simple text format, so they can be easily modified.
 The game scripts and other non-text values don't need to be duplicated in the language files.
 Make sure to leave the keys unmodified.
-Also remember that non-ASCII accented characters must be stored as `\u####` unicode values.
+Remember that non-ASCII accented characters must be stored as `\u####` unicode values.

 Start GRIF with a base data file (with one language, or not) and indicate the language file with the text values for the desired language.
 Use the `-m | --mod` command line parameter, something like this: